kingluddite/web-dev-notes/frontend/udemy/105n-modern-react-with-redux/01-intro/11-export-statements.md

 ```

 ## Important to `import`
-Even though we are not making use of React inside this Component we still need to include it
+* Even though we are not making use of `React` inside this Component we still need to include it because we are using JSX

 ```
 import React from 'react';